 - Suicide attempts

-If you suspect a child is being abused it’s crucial to tell the authorities, such as child protective services.
+If you suspect a child is being abused, tell someone about it.
+You can call a school counselor, the police, or child protective services.
 Do not stay silent; you could save a child’s life.